fraser-lab/fraser-lab.github.io/_members/ruis.md

 linkedin:
 github: chrisruis
 orcid: 0000-0003-0977-5534
 description: "I am a research associate interested in using genetic sequences to understand pathogen transmission.
 During my PhD at University College London, I worked to understand the factors that drive norovirus pandemics.
-Since joining the labs of Andres Floto and Julian Parkhill in Cambridge, my research has focussed on understanding the pathways of <D-i>Mycobacterium abscessus<D-i> transmission.
+Since joining the labs of Andres Floto and Julian Parkhill in Cambridge, my research has focussed on understanding the pathways of *Mycobacterium abscessus* transmission.
 Through this work, I developed a novel method to reconstruct pathogen mutational spectra and I am currently investigating what we can learn about pathogen ecology, transmission and biology from mutational spectra."
 ---